While many people follow special diets to alleviate symptoms of ankylosing spondylitis (AS), there’s no dietary cure-all.

 - saturated fats

 Many people with arthritis take nonsteroidal anti-inflammatory drugs (NSAIDs), which can cause damage to your gut lining.
-Bananas and active- or live-culture yogurt taken with the medication may help protect your gut lining.
-Shake things up by combining yogurt and bananas with other ingredients to make a refreshing and healthy fruit smoothie!
+Bananas and active- or live-culture yogurt taken with NSAIDs may help protect your gut lining.

-Some people with ankylosing spondylitis report improvement while on a low-starch diet.
-More studies are needed, but some evidence suggests that reducing starch may help decrease inflammation.
+Some people with AS report improvement while on a low-starch diet.
+More studies are needed, but some older

-- Tell your doctor about your diet, supplements, and all over-the-counter and prescriptions medications that you’re taking.
+Talk to your doctor about your current diet, supplements, and all over-the-counter and prescriptions medications that you’re taking.